 Some of our PDFs are essential to providing our services.
 For example, some of our resources are PDFs.
-By September 2020, we plan to either fix these or replace them with accessible PDFs.
+We intend to have a rolling programme to update our PDFs.

 We will work to ensure key new documents meet accessibility standards.

 We have not identified anything that qualifies as disproportionate burden as of yet.